 A session is usually 60-120 minutes long.
 The process of a session is with the following components:

-- At the first session we will discuss your goals and determine together the number of sessions which may be appropriate for you and your particular situation.
+- At the first session we will discuss your presenting issues and your goals, and determine together the number of sessions which may be appropriate for you and your particular situation.
+We will come up with a treatment plan.
 A series of 3-6 sessions is optimal for each presenting issue, though you may experience significant and lasting results after just one session.
 Hypnosis is introduced and experienced during the initial session.
 Depending on issues you may receive a customized audio recording after this session, providing you opportunity to gain more benefits from future appointments as you can delve deeper into hypnosis.
-This also provides you extra value with extra personalized relaxation sessions at home at no extro cost.
+This also provides you extra value with extra personalized relaxation sessions at home at no extra cost.

 - In follow-up sessions, we check what’s new, what changed and what’s different.
 This ususally takes 1/3 to 1/2 of the session time.